Undergraduate Degrees

 Three Majors are Offered

-An advisor is assigned to each student and will aid the student in developing their own curriculum to fit the desired outcome.
-We also offer the Sustainable Livestock Production Option of the interdisciplinary degree Sustainable Food & Bioenergy Systems.
-We offer three minors, the Animal Science minor, the Genetics minor, and the Natural Resources & Rangeland Ecology minor.
+An advisor is assigned to each student and will aid in developing their curriculum plans.
+We also offer the Sustainable Livestock Production Option of the Sustainable Food & Bioenergy Systems degree.
+We offer three minors, Animal Science, Genetics and Natural Resources & Rangeland Ecology.

 Choosing a Major

-Take a look at the "Your Career" page that briefly describes our majors, and links your interests with a major and possible career opportunities.
+Take a look at the "Your Career" page that describes our majors.

 Undergraduate Course Descriptions